biobakery/banocc/vignettes/banocc-vignette.md

 ### GLASSO Shrinkage Parameter

 We recommend using a prior with large probability mass close to zero; because *λ* has a gamma prior, this means that the shape parameter *a* should be less than one.
-The scale parameter *b* determines the variability; in cases with either small (order of 10) or very large (*p* &gt; *n*) numbers of features *b* should be large so that the variance of the gamma distribution, *a*/*b*^2, is small.
+The rate parameter *b* determines the variability; in cases with either small (order of 10) or very large (*p* &gt; *n*) numbers of features *b* should be large so that the variance of the gamma distribution, *a*/*b*^2, is small.
 Otherwise, a small value of *b* will make the prior more uninformative.

 The Model
 ---------